NDCLab/tfpca-tutorial/README.md

 |——————`erp_core_35_locs.ced`

-The electrode location file for the ERP CORE ERN example data.
+This file contains the electrode locations file for the ERP CORE ERN example data included with the tutorial.

 |——————`ptb_scripts`

-This folder is populated with main scripts that call the psychophysiology toolbox to implement TF-PCA.
+This folder contains the PTB template scripts that can be edited and then executed in order to compute ERPs, TF representations, and decompose TF-PCA solutions.

 |————————————`Flanker_resp_ISFA_base_averages.m`